samchungy/codegen-zod-openapi-v5/README.md

 # codegen-zod-openapi-v5

-A comprehensive command-line tool to help migrate codebases from zod-openapi v4 to v5.
+An almost entirely vibe coded codemod tool to help migrate codebases from zod-openapi v4 to v5.
+Please check the output.

 ## Quick Start